 Mark the letter A, B, C or D on your answer sheet to indicate the word whose underlined part differs from the other three in pronunciation in each of the following questions.

-Question 1 : A. ques B. men C. ac D. educa
+Question 1 : A. question B. mention C. action D. education

 Question 2 :

-A. laugh B. wash C. danc D. play
+A. laughed B. washed C. danced D. played

 Mark the letter A, B, C or D on your answer sheet to indicate the word that differs from the other three in the position of primary stress in each of the following questions.